HSR Live is a place where everyone interested in innovation, evidence and improvement for health services can connect.

 1-2 July 2015, Nottingham Conference Centre

-The Health Services Research Network (HSRN) would like to invite you to their annual symposium, taking place at the Nottingham Conference Centre on Wednesday 1st – Thursday 2nd July.
+The Health Services Research Network (HSRN) took place at the Nottingham Conference Centre on Wednesday 1st – Thursday 2nd July.

-HSRN Symposium presents the leading edge of health services research in a multidisciplinary programme which includes:
+HSRN Symposium presents the leading edge of health services research in a multidisciplinary programme:

-This provides the ideal opportunity for you to hear and discuss current issues and potential new methods to improve patient care.
+Delegates had the opportunity to hear and discuss current issues and potential new methods to improve patient care.

 Two important papers and some bedtime/holiday reading...